Toni Hodgkinson: Early life

 Hodgkinson was born in Tākaka on 12 December 1971, the daughter of Sheralyn and Michael Hodgkinson.
 She was educated at Golden Bay High School, and went on to study at the Auckland School of Physiotherapy.

 Athletics career

-As a student at Golden Bay High School, Hodgkinson set many New Zealand track and field age-best times, several of which still stand, including 1500 metres in 4:29:50 at 13, and 2:04.31 at 17.
+As a student at Golden Bay High School, Hodgkinson set many New Zealand track and field age-best times, several of which still stand, including 1500 metres in 4:29:50 at 13, and 800 metres in 2:04.31 at age 17.

 Hodgkinson represented New Zealand at both the Olympics and the Commonwealth Games.
 At the 1996 Summer Olympics she made the final, placing eighth with a time of 2:00:54.
 At the 2000 Summer Olympics she competed in both the 800 m and 1500 m, making it through to the semi-finals in the 800m with a time of 1:59:84.

 Hodgkinson competed at the 1990 Commonwealth Games as an 18-year-old, and again at the 1998 Commonwealth Games where she finished eighth in the 1500m final.
 In 1997, Hodgkinson was a finalist for the Halberg New Zealand Sportswoman of the Year.